MILKTON/eight-queens-challenge/README.md

 - [x] Visual styles in boostrap
 - [x] Work like an API
 - [ ] Make images of solved chess board
+- [ ] Make test for UI with flask-test